Lord-Y/vue-cli-ssr-webpack4/README.md

 ``` bash
 eslint --fix FILENAME
 ```
-If you're using `vscode` you can lint your code after saving your file by installing `vetur` and `eslint` and then add this to your `User Settings`:
+If you're using `vscode` you can lint your code after saving your file by installing plugins `vetur`, `editorconfig` and `eslint` and then add this to your `User Settings`:
 ```
 "vetur.format.defaultFormatter.js": "vscode-typescript",
 "vetur.format.defaultFormatter.html": "js-beautify-html",